markuryy/caption-helper/README.md

 - Used for image interrogation (generating captions from images).
 - Implemented in `app/api/gpt-interrogate/route.ts`.
+- Uses the selected model for omni-modal capabilities.

+### Ollama API

+- Used for image interrogation (generating captions from images).
+- Implemented in `app/api/ollama-interrogate/route.ts`.
-- Uses the GPT-4o model for omni-modal capabilities.
+- Uses the selected model for omni-modal capabilities.

 ## Image Processing